Gipetto/basic-html/README.md

 ## 04 HTML5 Structure

-A quick look at the new structural elements introduced in HTML5.
+A quick look at some of the new structural elements introduced in HTML5.

 ## 05 Entities